• Skip to main content

 Rest 1 minute between sets.

-Then, superset chin-ups and dips, which means to do a set of chin-ups and then immediately follow with a set of dips:
+Then, superset chin-ups and dips, which means doing a set of chin-ups and then immediately following with a set of dips:

 • Five sets of 5 chin-ups/dips with one-minute rest in between each set.